Scholarships and Awards

-TAwarded annually to part-time or full-time undergraduate student(s) (may be RN to BSN) accepted into the Nursing major at RIC.
+Awarded annually to full-time undergraduate student(s) (may be RN to BSN) accepted into the Nursing major at RIC.
 Applicants must be eligible for enrollment in junior or senior level nursing courses the semester following award of the scholarship.
-Must have an overall GPA of 3.0, a 3.00 GPA in each nursing course taken, satisfactory clinical evaluations, evidence of involvement in School of Nursing activities and of service to the college and community.
+Must have an overall GPA of 3.2, a 3.00 GPA in each nursing course taken, above average clinical evaluations, evidence of involvement in School of Nursing activities and of service to the college and community.
 Students submit a typewritten statement containing educational and professional goals with application.

 Robert H. I. Goddard and Hope Drury Goddard Fund

 The Robert H. I. Goddard and Hope Drury Goddard Fund is provided through the Rhode Island Foundation and donated by the Goddard family.
 The fund provides full tuition for first generation students* seeking a baccalaureate degree and currently enrolled in the Rhode Island College School of Nursing.
 The recipient of this scholarship will be determined by the Goddard Scholarship Committee.